prateekgargX/ARQ-UDP/README.md

 gcc receiver.c -o receiver
 ```
 To run the program,
 ```bash
 ./sender <SenderPort> <ReceiverPort> <RetransmissionTimer> <NoOfPacketsToBeSent>
 ./receiver <ReceiverPort> <SenderPort> <PacketDropProbability>
 ```
+Ex: `./sender 8080 4040 100 4` and `./receiver 8080 4040 0.6`

 Note that `NoOfPacketsToBeSent < 99999` and `RetransmissionTimer > 2*Delay_in_miliseconds`

-After execution, two files containing output, sender.txt and receiver.txt will be produced
+After execution, two files containing output, `sender.txt` and `receiver.txt` will be produced